 Step 1: Earn a Bachelor's Degree

-- Complete a certificate program.
+A tip for success: complete a certificate program.
 Not all property management degree programs provide enough information related to apartment management.
 Undergraduate certificate programs in apartment management can often be completed in conjunction with other bachelor's degree programs.
-Certificate program courses may cover topics like fair housing and lending regulations, customer service, government-assisted housing programs, multi-tenant apartment management, bookkeeping and general maintenance.
+Certificate program courses may cover topics like fair housing and lending regulations, government-assisted housing programs, multi-tenant apartment management, bookkeeping and general maintenance.

 Step 2: Build Career Experience

 Not all apartment property management positions require applicants to have previous experience.
-Larger complexes require significant maintenance and financial management, so owners of these properties may prefer applicants with several years of experience.
-Some college graduates may build experience by working as assistant property managers.
+However, larger complexes require significant maintenance and financial management, so owners of these properties may prefer applicants with several years of business experience.
+College graduates may build experience by working as assistant property managers.
 As assistants, workers can shadow experienced property managers and learn the practical skills needed for the job.

-For general apartment management, most property managers do not need specialty state licenses, since managers often work for property owners and only perform maintenance and basic bookkeeping duties.
-The BLS reports that a license or certification might be required for managers who work at apartment complexes subsidized by the government.
+A few states require licensure for property managers, while those who manage apartment complexes receiving federal government subsidies are required to obtain certification.
 Any type of state-mandated license or certification will need to be renewed on a regular basis.
 The renewal process may include taking training courses, passing background checks, paying licensing fees and submitting paperwork.

 Sometimes, regional apartment associations team up with the NAA to encourage local apartment managers to achieve the CAM designation.
 Regional apartment associations may have additional eligibility requirements that professionals must meet to earn CAM designations, but this varies by location.